 - Series 3: Subject Files, 1944-1989

 Language of Materials

-Evelyn M. Witkin, born Evelyn Maisel (born March 9, 1921) is an American geneticist whose research has been widely influential in the areas of DNA mutagenesis and DNA repair.
+Evelyn M. Witkin, born Evelyn Maisel on March 9, 1921, was an American geneticist whose research has been widely influential in the areas of DNA mutagenesis and DNA repair.
 A native New Yorker, Evelyn Witkin received her Bachelor’s degree from New York University in 1941 and her Ph.D. from Columbia University in 1947.

 A pioneer in the field of biological responses to DNA damage, Witkin made history in the mid-1940s with her first experiments.
 She identified a strain of E. coli bacteria known as B/r that was more resistant to radiation than the parental B strain.
 This was the first time mutations conferring resistance to radiation had been isolated.

 Wilkin’s research since the completion of her PhD was based on DNA mutagenesis, and her mutagenesis work led to her work on DNA repair.
 By characterizing the phenotypes of mutagenized E. coli, she and colleague Miroslav Radman (at the time a post-doctoral student at Harvard) detailed the SOS response to UV radiation in bacteria in the early 1970s.
 She continued to work on the mechanism of the SOS response until she retired in 1991.
 The SOS response to DNA damage was a seminal discovery because it was the first coordinated stress response to be elucidated.